mikedr/SpringCore/README.md

 The @Component annotation can be used: @Component("theChossenId") but if we use only @Component the id will be the class name with the first letter in lower case.

 ### Spring dependency injection with Annotations and Autowiring
+For dependency injection Spring can use auto wiring.
 Spring  will look for a class that matches the property (matches by type: class or interface).
-Spring will inject it atumatically... hence autowired.
+Spring will inject it automatically... hence autowired.